 Interview with Bill Black - Part II

 Scortex team

-Where do you see technology providing most quality benefits to large multinationals such as ABB?
+Where do you see technology bringing the most qualitative benefits to large multinationals such as ABB?

 Is Industry 4.0 a game changer?

-Are there any regions of the world where you see a heightened need for Visual Inspection Solutions?
+Are there regions of the world where you see an increased need for visual inspection solutions?

-“The industrial manufacturing community is driven by management incentives which focus generally on delivering more, faster, cheaper.
-In certain environments this drives managers to both accept from their suppliers and themselves to subsequently deliver sub-standard goods all along the supply chain, with very costly consequences.
-I believe you are on the right track by investigating the potential for automated inspection assistance to help deliver and maintain more consistent quality levels throughout the supply chain.”
+"The industrial manufacturing community is driven by managerial incentives that generally aim to produce more, faster, and cheaper.
+In certain environments, this pushes managers to accept both from their suppliers and themselves to subsequently deliver lower quality goods throughout the supply chain, with very costly consequences.
+I think you are on the right track studying the potential of automated inspection assistance to help maintain more consistent quality levels throughout the supply chain."

-How would you classify the role of Scortex in the pursuit of improved Quality?
+How would you classify Scortex's role in the quest for quality improvement?

-Stay tuned for more blog posts on Cost Of Quality!
+Stay tuned for more blog articles on the cost of quality!

+Interview with Bill Black - Part II